icgc-dcc/dcc-docs/docs/download/downloading_data.md

 5. Copy and paste this token into your config file for score-client.
 Click [here](https://docs.icgc.org/download/guide/#access-configuration) for instructions on how to configure other elements of score-client.
-- The configuration of the Score Client is stored in the `conf/application.properties` file of the distribution.
+ * The configuration of the Score Client is stored in the `conf/application.properties` file of the distribution.
 Edit `application.properties` file to add the generated acesss token.
-Example configuration:
+Example configuration

 ```
 #